tonyyueyu/optimization/README.md

 # HippoFlo

-A comprehensive optimization solver platform featuring a Vite-based React frontend and a multi-service Python backend.
+A RAG-based math optimization and data analysis platform built using Vite-based React and Python backend.

 ## Repository Structure